dhis2/developer-portal/docs/conceptual/jira-workflow.md

 Keep in mind not to be too specific to make the test case capture all possible scenarios, i. e:
-You changed a password input field from showing plain text to show asterixes instead.
+You changed a password input field from showing plain text to show asterisks instead.
 Don't write
 "the password field with the name XZY needs to be of type password".
-It's better to say sth like "password fields in the form ABCD should hide the characters behind asterixes".
+It's better to say sth like "password fields in the form ABCD should hide the characters behind asterisks".

 Also link the actual JIRA issue to the newly created test case issue.

 Now you can ask again for a final review.
-If everything looks fine, you can then unassign youself and set the ticket to "In Review"
+If everything looks fine, you can then unassign yourself and set the ticket to "In Review"

 # Review checklist